 - Park on a level surface.
 Start the engine.
 Shift an automatic transmission into P (Park) and set the parking brake.
-Shift a manual transmission into N (Neutral), and set the parking brake. - 2.
-Make sure the trunk is closed, the rear trunk partition in the rear storage area is in the fastened upright position, and no objects are forward of the divider.
+Shift a manual transmission into Neutral, and set the parking brake. - Make sure the trunk is closed, the rear trunk partition in the rear storage area is in the fastened upright position, and no objects are forward of the divider.
 See "Rear Trunk Partition" under Rear Storage on page 4-1.

-- Release the convertible top front latch, located above the inside rearview mirror, by pulling and turning it clockwise toward the driver door.
+Release the convertible top front latch, located above the inside rearview mirror,

+- by pulling and turning it clockwise.
 Push upward on the front edge.
 The windows will automatically lower. - 4.
 Return the convertible top front latch to the closed position.